ros/catkin/doc/dev_guide/sketch.rst

 * The build does not depend on any compiled code (i.e. ``rospack``) for ease of compiling on windows, cross-compiling for ARM, etc.

-* Packages use standard cmake macros, modulo a few that are provided by catkin.
+* Packages use standard CMake macros, modulo a few that are provided by catkin.

-* The build system depends only on python and cmake.
+* The build system depends only on CMake and Python.

 * Downloading, untarring, patching and especially the wanton use of ``sed`` and/or handcoded Makefiles is considered to be in the very